 His wife Satomi, the chef of the couple, comes from a family of ramen shop owners in Japan.
 The University Heights spot, with about 25 seats at a ramen bar and common tables, is the kind of place they expected to open originally, Joshua Smith said.

 “We always had an idea of having a ramen restaurant, smaller and cozy, with focus on the noodles,” he said.
 “But when we came across the spot on Elmwood, it was a little fancier than we were expecting, so we sort of opened the menu a bit there.”

 The Smiths have been learning how to make soba and ramen noodles from a Japanese noodle master in Manhattan.
 Housemade ramen noodles and soba are now available at Sato, 739 Elmwood Ave.
-On Main Street, “we’ll also be doing soba and different ramen styles, with a little quicker service,” he said, and Sato Ramen also is expected to offer beer, wine and sake.
+On Main Street, “we’ll also be doing soba and different ramen styles, with a little quicker service,” he said, and Sato Ramen should also offer beer, wine, and sake.